 Not all websites are created equal.
 Each has their own story, and their own path from concept to launch.
 Most significantly, who builds a website can have a big impact on its ultimate character – its style and functionality, its technological basis and aesthetic qualities.

-For many businesses, outsourcing development is the best way forward: they may lack internal capacity, or appreciate the input of external professionals with an objective eye.
-But even having made this decision, there is a further step to take before engaging a developer: whether to hire an agency or a freelancer.
+For many businesses, outsourcing development is the best way forward.
+They may lack internal capacity, or appreciate the input of external professionals with an objective eye.
+Even having made this decision, there is a further step to take before engaging a developer: whether to hire an agency or a freelancer.

 There are arguments for each.
-We’re an agency, so you’d expect us to advocate for organisations like ours – and in many cases, we do indeed think an agency is best.
+We’re an agency, so you’d expect us to advocate for organisations like ours.
+In many cases, we do indeed think an agency is best.
 But if your site is likely to be small, and you already have a relationship with a freelancer; if the job doesn’t require many skill-sets to bring to fruition, then a freelancer can make sense.
 There are some excellent ones at work.

 That depth and breadth of expertise mean that an agency can provide expert developers, designers, writers, and artists; a freelancer usually majors in only one area.
 Likewise, if your freelancer falls sick you may have to wait a while; an agency can carry on regardless of staff illness or leave.